 - The transducer must be mounted as horizontal as possible to provide the most accurate readings.
-The only exception to this is a slight forward tilt, which is required to keep water pressure on the face of the transducer at speed. - The Sidefinder beam must not be blocked (for information on these beams see Figure 6 on page 15). - Sometimes, during high-speed operation, a transducer hanging too far below the bottom edge of the transom can cause drag and rooster tails.
-If you typically operate your boat at high speeds, you may want to tilt the transducer so the face is parallel with the deadrise of the boat (see Figure 1).
+The only exception to this is a slight forward tilt, which is required to keep water pressure on the face of the transducer at speed. - The Sidefinder beams must not be blocked (for information on these beams see Figure 6 on page 15). - Sometimes, during high-speed operation, a transducer hanging too far below the bottom edge of the transom can cause drag and rooster tails.
+If you typically operate your boat at high speeds, you may want to mount the transducer so the face is parallel with the deadrise of the boat (see Figure 1).
 If after following the above instructions, you still have performance problems at high speeds, further suggestions can be found on page 7.

 Figure 1.
-Transducer transom mounting options
+Transducer mounting options on V-hull transom